 Ntopng provide you with a wide range of timeframe, from every 5 minutes until 1 year.
 You just need to click the timeframe you want to show.
 The graphic itself is clickable.
 You can click it to zoom it.

 Of course, ntopng is more than just pictures above.
-You can also integrates it with GeoLocation and GeoMap services.
-From ntopng website it self, there are a paid modul such as nprobe to enrich the information provided by ntopng.
-For more detail usage of ntopng, please visit ntopng website.
+You can also integrate it with GeoLocation and GeoMap services.
+From ntopng website itself, there is a paid module such as nprobe to enrich the information provided by ntopng.
+For more detailed usage of ntopng, please visit ntopng website.